Welcome

 Does my GP need to refer me?

-No. The sessions I can offer currently are private, no referral needed.
+No. The sessions I offer currently are private, no referral needed.
 I am regulated by the BACP, there is more information on this in my ‘About’ section.

 Contact Me